elessarrr/ports_digital_twin/planning/presentation_21Sep/presentation_slides_walkthrough_v3(11 Oct).md

 Position for future collaboration while demonstrating the transformative potential of AI-assisted development.

 **Script:**
 "The implications extend far beyond this single project.
-We're entering an era where AI tools democratize complex technical development, enabling domain experts to build sophisticated solutions without traditional programming backgrounds.
+We're entering an era where AI tools democratize complex technical development, enabling domain experts to build sophisticated solutions.
+This project is a testament to that, but it's also a demonstration of technology leadership—the ability to combine a clear vision with the right technology to solve real-world problems.
 This creates opportunities for more agile, business-focused development approaches.
 I'm excited to explore how these capabilities can drive innovation in your organization, whether through direct collaboration, consulting engagements, or knowledge transfer initiatives.
-The question isn't whether AI will transform how we build solutions—it's how quickly we can adapt to leverage these new capabilities."
+The question isn't whether AI will transform how we build solutions—it's how quickly we can adapt and lead."

 ---